A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Methods

 \subsection{Multivariate Bernoulli Mixture Model (MBMM)}

-Neighborhood social determinants of health (NSDoH) profiles were identified using a fully Bayesian estimation of a multivariate Bernoulli mixture model (MBMM).
+Neighborhood social determinants of health (NSDoH) profiles were identified using a fully Bayesian estimation of a multivariate Bernoulli mixture model (MBMM) \citep{papastamoulis_bayesbinmix_2017}.
 This model clusters a population based on shared responses to a set of binary exposures.
-Let $i\in \{1,...,n\}$ index an individual census tract, where $n$ is the total number of census tracts or neighborhoods in Massachusetts.
-Let $\mathbf{x_i} = \{x_{i,1},..,x_{i,p}\}$ denote a vector of observed binary indicators, where $x_{i,j}=1$ denotes a high exposure (above state median threshold) to social determinant $j\in \{1,..,p\}$ in census tract $i$.
+Let $i\in \{1,...,n\}$ index an individual census tract, where $n$ is the total number of neighborhoods in Massachusetts.
+Let $\mathbf{x_i} = \{x_{i,1},..,x_{i,p}\}$ denote a vector of observed binary indicators, where $x_{i,j}=1$ denotes a high exposure to social determinant $j\in \{1,..,p\}$ in census tract $i$.
 Let $K$ denote the number of NSDoH profiles in the population.
 In practice, this number is typically not known \textit{a priori}.
-To determine an appropriate number of profiles in the model, we overfit the model with $K_{max}$ clusters, which over-exceeds the true number of clusters and allows the observed data to drive the number of nonempty clusters estimated at the end of the Bayesian sampling algorithm \cite{van_havre_overfitting_2015}.
-The observed likelihood for the set of binary data $\mathbf{X} = \{0,1\}^{n \times p}$ under the MBMM is given by
+To determine an appropriate number of profiles in the model, we overfit the model with $K_{max}$ clusters, which over-exceeds the true number of clusters.
+This approach, coupled with a prior that treats the number of clusters $K < K_{\text{max}}$ as an unknown parameter, allows the observed data to drive the number of nonempty clusters estimated at the end of the Bayesian sampling algorithm \citep{van_havre_overfitting_2015, wade_bayesian_nodate, papastamoulis_overfitting_2018}.The observed likelihood for the set of binary data $\mathbf{X} = \{0,1\}^{n \times p}$ under the MBMM is given by

 where $\boldsymbol{\pi} = \{\pi_1,...,\pi_K\}$ is the probability vector for membership of a given neighborhood into one of the $K$ NSDoH profiles.
 The probability matrix $\boldsymbol{\theta} = \{\theta_{1|1},..., \theta_{j|k}\}^{p \times K}$ summarizes the set of individual SDoH variables, where $\theta_{j|k}$ is the probability of a high exposure to variable $j$ given the neighborhood's assignment to NSDoH profile $k$.